brendangregg/Chaosreader/README.md

 ### Dependencies

 This is a Perl program that reads binary tcpdump/snoop files, and performs both TCP and IP-fragment reassembly.
-It originally required no additional CPAN modules, in part, because the modules I really wanted (TCP and IP packet processing) didn't exist, and also for the convenience.
-Some CPAN modules have since been added in the latest version.
+It uses a minimal set of modules, which may already exist in your Perl distribution, requiring no additions from CPAN.

-If dependencies are a problem, see the older version under older_versions/chaosreader0.94.
+More modules were added in the latest version.
+If these are a problem, other than adding the required modules, there is also an older version under older_versions/chaosreader0.94.

 ### Patches: